 Watercolour I: Basic Techniques and Fundamentals

-In this introduction to watercolour painting, students will become familiar with watercolour materials and techniques while creating several paintings.
-Along with paint, brushes and paper, basic colour theory and the fundamentals of composition will be covered.
+In this introduction to painting with watercolour, students will become familiar with watercolour materials and techniques while creating several paintings.
+Along with watercolour paint, brushes and paper, basic colour theory and the fundamentals of drawing and composition will be introduced.
 Subject matter that is easily suited to the watercolour medium will be suggested.
-Each class will feature a 30 minute critique/discussion, a 30 minute demonstration, and 2 hours of studio work.
+Students will be encouraged to explore open studio work.

-- Introduction of four techniques: flat wash, wet in wet, broken surface, dry brush.
+- Introduction of four techniques: flat wash, wet in wet, broken surface, and dry brush.

-- Introduction to composition - rule of thirds, using the picture plane, cropping.
+- Introduction to composition: rule of thirds, using the picture plane, and cropping.

-- One point and aerial perspective, rocks and trees, clouds, sky, and water.
+- Landscape elements: atmospheric perspective, trees, sky, and water.

 - Where to start and what to paint first.

-- Observation of still life: shape reading, drawing with the brush.
+- Observation of still life: shape reading and drawing with the brush.

-- Open Studio: students are encouraged to explore personal style, areas of interest and ideas for subject matter etc. in creating several paintings.
+- Open studio: explore personal style, areas of interest, and ideas for subject matter.

-Paints (5ml - Winsor Newton or similar professional brand ): $40
+Paints (5ml – Daniel Smith or another professional brand)

 - Cerulean Blue